 First, as Wolfgang Kerber identifies, market incentives are already present in the European data economy as much machine-data production nearly occurs automatically as a byproduct of industrial production.
 In a highly functional market, additional legal protection will not serve as an incentive.
 Similarly, the use and trading of data also already occurs, without the presence of property rights.
 This finding is also confirmed by a 2017 study conducted by the Commission Joint Research Centre, which concludes that, at the moment, there are no compelling arguments for new rights in data.

 Finally, a new right in data would foster a scenario where the tragedy of the anticommons would take place.
 The latter corresponds to a situation where the numbers and relationships of property rights and right-holders are too big and complex to be successfully utilized.
-Accordingly, this would result in the underproduction and underuse of information assets, that is contrary to the objectives set out in the European data strategy.
+Accordingly, this would result in the underproduction and underuse of information assets, which is contrary to the objectives set out in the European data strategy.

 The principle of the public domain and the FAIR data principles should constitute the foundations of the European data economy and the common data spaces at its core.
 These principles should be enshrined by regulation, instead of creating new property rights that will only serve to strengthen information monopolies.

 Data is already being accessed and used today, without actual exclusive property rights.
 To strengthen this trend, data rights should be established – but not exclusive ones.
 These data rights should recognize the interests of different parties, while at the same time recognizing that data is a non-rivalrous resource.

 Access rights are an important type of this broad category of data rights.
 These aim to maximize data sharing and use across a variety of private and public sector players, both via voluntary and mandatory data sharing obligations.
 From an economic perspective, access rights can ensure market competition and help create new markets.